 The Office of the District Attorney, Eighteenth Judicial District (Office) was created in 1964 by Colorado Revised Statutes.
 The Office is responsible for prosecuting all criminal actions within the Eighteenth Judicial District of the State of Colorado which is comprised of Arapahoe, Douglas, Elbert and Lincoln counties.
 The District Attorney is an elected official who has decision-making authority, primary accountability for financial matters, and ability to control the operations of the Office.
-The accompanying financial statements present the financial position of the Office and its component unit, the Crime Victims Compensation Fund, an entity for which the Office is considered to be financially accountable.
-Although legally separate entities, blended component units are in substance a part of the Office's operations.
+The accompanying financial statements present the financial position of the Office.